ferrantejake/braindump/droplit-installing-identity-provider-conduit.md

 1. In the left site panel, click **Connections **then from the drop down, **Social**
 2. Enable your providers as you see it and configure to your provider's settings

-# Install Droplit Auth0 Skill
+# Install Droplit Auth0 Conduit

 In a new tab, [open the Droplit Developer Portal](http://portal.droplit.io/)  and sign in